D2-mods/The-Workshop-Kitpack/README.md

 **OlvynSpells notes:**
 - Spell tweaks can be installed before or after this mod.
 I'd recommend to install them before.
 - Paladin/Ranger components can be installed before or after.
 Note that these need to be installed after most other kit mods.
 - New spells can be installed before or after.
-Note that these need to be installed after most other kit mods (OlvynSpells adds the spells directly to the kit tables).
+Note that these need to be installed after most other kit mods (OlvynSpells adds spells directly to the kit tables for some classes).
 - Untested with 3e metamagic component.
 To be safe, install it after this mod.

 --